marshmallow-code/marshmallow/docs/quickstart.rst

 Validation
 ----------

-Both :meth:`Schema.dump` and :meth:`Schema.load` (as well as their JSON-encoding counterparts :meth:`Schema.dumps` and :meth:`Schema.loads`) return a dictionary of validation errors as the second element of their return value.
+:meth:`Schema.load` (and its JSON-encoding counterpart, :meth:`Schema.loads`) returns a dictionary of validation errors as the second element of its return value.

 .. code-block:: python